 Deciding between renovation and remodeling begins with understanding your priorities, your budget, the current condition of your home, and your overall project goals.
 If you aim to refresh a space without changing its layout, renovation is likely the right choice.

 However, if your needs involve altering the structure or flow of the home, remodeling may be necessary.
-Think practically about what you want to achieve, how much you are willing to invest, and how long you can live through the process
+Think practically about what you want to achieve, how much you are willing to invest, and how long you can live through the process.
+You can follow this Start Home Renovation Process guide to plan effectively.

 Renovate for quick fixes that modestly boost value.
 Remodel if you are targeting high-impact spaces, such as kitchens or bathrooms, to increase your home’s resale appeal.